MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

-Create a MicroEJ Platform from scratch
+Create a MicroEJ Firmware from scratch
 ======================================

 Introduction
 ------------

-This tutorial explains how to create a MicroEJ Platform from scratch using QEMU, FreeRTOS and MicroEJ.
+This tutorial explains how to create a MicroEJ Firmware from scratch using QEMU, FreeRTOS and MicroEJ.

 The following steps are usually followed when starting a new project: